-Application Please contact Nicole Amonette (namonett@iupui.edu or 317-278-2077) in SPEA Student Services to learn more about the process to apply for a PhD minor.
-All SPEA PhD minors require a SPEA faculty member to serve as the advisor.
+Application Please contact Nicole Amonette (namonett@iupui.edu or 317-278-2077) in O'Neill Student Services to learn more about the process to apply for a PhD minor.
+All O'Neill PhD minors require an O'Neill faculty advisor to serve as the advisor.